afhpayne/adm/README.md

     ```
     .xinitrc_LAST
     ```
-  You can disable this behavior by commenting out lines 86 and 87.
+  You can disable this behavior by commenting out lines in the code that have been marked.

+<br><br>
+## Release notes
+1.1.7 Major code overhaul; now responsive to any monitor resolution; more efficient identification of xinitrc files, stability improvements
+1.1.6 Added FreeBSD support, bug fixes

 <br><br>
 ## Screenshot